bdfinst/interactive-cd/docs/FEATURE_FLAG_DESIGN.md

 ## Overview

-The Practice Adoption feature will be hidden behind a feature flag to allow:
+The Practice Adoption feature is hidden behind a feature flag to allow:

 - Development and testing in production
 - Gradual rollout to users
-- A/B testing (optional)
 - Quick rollback if issues arise
 - Beta testing with select users